s0riak/pi-led-control/README.md

 0. 'Scheduled Off' to power off the LED strip after a given time in minutes (floats using '.' accepted for seconds are also accepted)
 0. 'Full White' to power on all channel, resulting in maximum brightness
 0. 'Feed' a very dark red light
-0. '4 Color Loop' a looping program showing blue, red, yellow, green
+0. 'Color Loop' a looping program showing blue, red, yellow, green
 0. 'Wheel' a looping program smoothly switching from red to green to blue to red and so on
 0. 'Sunrise' a program smooth illuminating the LED, simulating a sunrise
 0. 'Freak' a program showing a new random color indefinitely